List of Responding Schools

-Students who fulfill our public service hourly goal are awarded certificates of outstanding commitment to public service.
-In addition, they recieve special recognition at graduation.
-Their names are highlighted in the graduation bulletin, and they receive distinctive honor cords to wear at the graduation ceremony.
+Students who fulfill Northwestern Law’s public service hourly goal are honored at a luncheon during graduation week and receive special recognition at graduation.
+Their names are highlighted in the graduation bulletin, and they receive distinctive honor cords and tassels to wear at the graduation ceremony.
 There is special recognition for students who have committed significantly more time, including receiving a certificate of outstanding service and having their name placed on a permanent plaque at the law school.

 The Peter Lardy Memorial Scholarship is given to the student for his or her contribution to the community.

 The Pro Bono Honor Program is supported and recognized in a variety of ways at Nova Southeastern University Shepard Broad College of Law.
 Each year, students are recognized for their commitment to pro bono with an awards certificate, by wearing a gold cord at graduation, and being recognized at an honors program.

 Students who complete 30 hours of pro bono work receive a special certificate and a notation on their transcript.